PussyCake: Production

 The film's special effects were designed by Simon Ratziel and Marcos Berta.
 Loly Boer served as the film's costume designer.

 Release

 PussyCake premiered at the Buenos Aires Rojo Sangre (BARS) film festival on 11 December 2021, where it received the Audience Award for Best Feature.
 In April 2022, it screened at Night Visions in Finland.
-It is scheduled to be shown at the Sitges Film Festival in Spain in October 2022.
+It was later shown at the Sitges Film Festival in Spain in October 2022.

 In February 2022, the worldwide distribution rights to the film were acquired by Raven Banner Entertainment.
 Cinedigm then acquired the North American rights to the film.
-The film is set to be released on such video-on-demand (VOD) platforms as Apple, Amazon Prime Video, Google, Vudu, and Xbox, as well as Cinedigm's horror streaming service Screambox in 2022.
+The film was released on such video-on-demand (VOD) platforms as Apple, Amazon Prime Video, Google, Vudu, and Xbox, as well as Cinedigm's horror streaming service Screambox in 2022.